col-intel/safestreet/README.md

      ```
      node migrate-data.js
      ```
-   - This will copy all incidents from your local SQLite database to Vercel Postgres
+   - This will copy all incidents from your local SQLite database to Neon Postgres
    - Note: The `.env.production` file is in `.gitignore` to prevent sensitive information from being committed

 8. Custom Domain (Optional):